-You will notice that there are no clear academic paper format.
-Hence, each conference, journal or institutions have their various academic paper format.
+You will notice that there is no clear academic paper format.
+Hence, each conference, journal or institutions have its various academic paper format.
 Many students (undergraduates and postgraduates) will get to write academic papers.
 Also, academic papers are necessary for the advancement and promotion of individuals in academia based on the present “publish or perish” model.
 Various governmental and non-governmental organizations also write academic papers.

 Good knowledge of academic papers is therefore essential for excellent success while in school and advancement in career.
 A good format is usually life-saving when writing an article or piece.
 This post presents a format for an academic paper; majorly, based on standards used by Nigerian universities.